FibrinLab/Avalanche-Subnet-The-Graph-Index/README.md

 # 3. Indexing our subnet using The Graph

 ## Stap 1: Getting setup

 The most efficient way to make use of The Graph in indexing our subnet is to host a local Graph Node.
 This is pretty striaghtforwards to setup once you got requirements up and running.
-This tutorial is an extension of the [Graph-Node](https://github.com/graphprotocol/graph-node) github repo.
+This tutorial is an extension of the [Graph-Node](https://github.com/graphprotocol/graph-node) Github repository.

 The following components are needed:
 * Interplanetary File System (IPFS) for hosting our files.
 [Installation](https://docs.ipfs.io/install/) instructions.